At least 20 dead in school dormitory fire in Guyana | Education

 At least 20 people died in a fire at the Mahdia Secondary School in Guyana, AFP news agency reported on Monday citing a government official.

+President Mohamed Irfaan Ali said "all efforts will now be made to contact the parents of the girls to relay the information, as they hail from not only Mahdia, but Campbelltown, Micobie, El Paso, and several other villages in North Pakaraimas, in Region Eight."
+The fire at the school's girls’ dormitory is believed to have started around midnight.

-The prime minister is leading a team of cabinet and other officials to Madhia while Minister of Home Affairs Minister Robeson Benn is already on the ground.
+The prime minister is leading a team of cabinet and other officials to Mahdia and Home Affairs Minister Robeson Benn is already there.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)